Trieste and Friuli itinerary

 The afternoon is free to do some shopping in this elegant city; take a ferry across the gulf to a beautiful little port that is a remnant of Venetian times or a ride on the historic cog-wheel train up to the limestone plateau above the city.
 In the evening we finish our tour of FVG with a marvellous dinner in the fourth of our Via dei Sapori restaurants, in a small square behind the old port.
 (Dinner)

-After the breakfast, you'll be transferred to Trieste which has direct connections to Venice (including Venice Marco Polo international airport), Milan, Florence and the rest of Italy.
+After the breakfast you free to continue your holiday.
+Trieste railway station is a short taxi ride from the hotel and has direct connections to Venice, Milan, Florence and the rest of Italy.

 Interested in the Trieste and Friuli walking tour in autumn: Udine to Trieste Guided Tour?Don't miss out, make your booking now.
 Book Now › Make an Enquiry ›